-First and most importantly, you must understand that most European nations are grouped into something called the Schengen Area, which corresponds to a united territory where all its internal borders have been opened.
-But this is a benefit only nationals of the signatory countries can enjoy.
+First and most important, you must understand that most European nations are grouped into something call the Schengen Area, which is a territory where all its internal borders have been opened.
+But this is a benefit only citizens of the signatory countries can enjoy.

-So bear in mind, if you’re traveling to Europe from the United States, there are some compulsory documents you have to take with you.
-Those are: your passport and a travel insurance policy, as both will be required upon your arrival.
+So keep in mind, if you’re traveling to Europe from the United States or Canada, there are some mandatory documents you have to take with you.
+Those are: your passport and a Travel Insurance policy, as both will be required at your arrival.

-Moreover, at the airport, you’ll encounter with two different check points.
-One is set for Schengen nationals, while the other is meant for all foreign travelers.
-If you’re an American citizen, you’ll have to line in the second one, where a migration officer will check all your papers and allow you (or not) the entrance into the territory.
+Also, at the airport, you’ll find two different check points.
+One, is set for Schengen citizens, while the other is for all foreign travelers.
+If you’re an American citizen, you’ll have to line in the second check point, where a migration officer will check all your papers and allow you (or not) the entrance into the territory.

-Among the security regulations to travel Europe you need to take into account, airplane protocols are included.
+Among the security regulations to travel Europe you need to know that airplane protocols are included.

 To go by air to the Schengen Area, all common rules apply.
 This means that in your hand luggage you can’t take sharp objects, either explosive or inflammable items.
 If you’re carrying liquids, those can’t be larger than 100 ml and they must be stored in a plastic bag.

 At the moment of entering the duty free area, you’ll have to pass through a scanner and take off your jacket, shoes and all metal items you may carry.

 For further information, we advise you to visit the consulate web site of the country you’ll visit, so you can make your trip knowing every important detail about it.

 We hope the security regulations to travel to Europe mentioned above can be useful for you.
 Besides, remember to purchase -in advance of your departure date- the travel insurance that will keep you protected all the way through!